sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 UPGRADE FROM 3.x to 3.x
 =======================

+### Deprecate Async processing with SonataNotificationBundle

+Integration with SonataNotificationBundle is deprecated.
+It was used for async processing of thumbnail generation.

+You can use the new integration with [Symfony Messenger](https://symfony.com/doc/current/messenger.html) instead.

 ### Deprecate API

 Integration with FOSRest, JMS Serializer and Nelmio Api Docs is deprecated, the ReST API provided with this bundle will be removed on 4.0.